itzslain/cbre-ex/README.md

   ![GitHub Repo stars](https://img.shields.io/github/stars/aestheticalz/cbre-ex?label=Stargazers&style=flat-square)
 </div>

-> OMGGGG!!!!!
-IT DOESNT HAVE MODEL BAKING YET WHAAAAT?????
-THIS SUCKS!!!
+CBRE-EX is a fork of CBRE that adds a bunch of quality-of-life features, and the long-awaited model baking.

-CBRE-EX is a fork of CBRE that adds a bunch of quality-of-life features.
+It was created because the development of the original CBRE has ceased completely.

 <div align="center"><h2>Download</h2></div>